Overcliff Undercliff Track in Wentworth Falls

 To get to the old Conservation Hut, turn into Fletcher Street from Falls Road, which leads directly to the car park.
 If that’s full, try street parking nearby.

-It doesn’t matter from where you start the walk, nor if you go clockwise or anti-clockwise.
+It doesn’t really matter where you start the walk, nor if you go clockwise or anti-clockwise.
 In this article, however, we’re going to do this walk clockwise, starting from the Wentworth Falls Picnic Area.

 The Overcliff Undercliff Track is approximately 4 km in length and consists of four sections (in clockwise order, starting from the picnic area):